Is France Safe? Travel Safety Tips You Need to Know

 Airport taxi theft in France

-Thieves do target taxis carrying tourists or wealthy locals from Charles de Gaulle international Airport into the city.
+Thieves often target taxis carrying tourists or wealthy locals from Charles de Gaulle International Airport into the city.

-The traffic to and from the airport is often completely jammed along the A1 highway, and thieves wait until the taxi is stationary, and break the windows to get to the passengers' bags.
+The traffic to and from the airport is often completely jammed along the A1 highway.
+Thieves wait until the taxi is stationary and break the windows to get to the passengers' bags.

-Keep your luggage in the boot of the cab, or take the very safe Air France shuttle bus from the airport.
+Keep your luggage in the boot of the cab or take the Roissybus shuttle bus from the airport.

-In France, it is a criminal offence not to attempt to help someone who has been a victim of crime.
-At the bare minimum, you could summon assistance by calling for help.
+In France, it is a criminal offence not to attempt to help someone who has been a victim of crime (provided doing so doesn’t put you in danger).
+At minimum, you could summon assistance by calling for help.

 Travel Insurance